 December 31st 9 pm to 1 am (opens at 8 pm)

 If you want to get a little more traditional and done your favorite kilt, join the Old Town Ceilidh for traditional ceilidh dancing, music, food and drinks.
 This event takes place in Edinburgh’s Old Town at the corner of High Street and Parliament Square.
-Click here for more information on the event and tickets.

 The Loony Dook